The First Reading Rooms at Abertillery in 1856.

-The Powell’s Tillery Institute burned down on April 16th 1951 and was rebuilt, the opening ceremony of the new re-built institute (as seen in the image right) took place on the 27th August 1955.
-Later a specially commissioned Mosaic was placed above the main entrance onto Powell Street showing mining scenes with a centre piece of a Phoenix rising from the ashes, the latter was portraying the new Institute rising from the flames of the old.
-The Institute was later used by the miners of the Cwmtillery, Roseheyworth and Six Bells Collieries and as the headquarters for the latter two collieries during the Miners Strike of 1985-85.
-It was in constant use at that time as a Soup Kitchen and Food Distribution Centre for the miners families.
+On the 27th August 1955 the opening ceremony of the new re-built Powell’s Tillery Institute (as seen in the image right) took place.
+Later a specially commissioned mosaic was placed above the main entrance onto Powell Street showing mining scenes with a centre piece of a phoenix rising from the ashes.
+The latter was portraying the new institute rising from the flames of the old.
+The institute was later used by the miners of the Cwmtillery, Roseheyworth and Six Bells Collieries and as the headquarters for the latter two collieries during the Miners Strike of 1985-85.
+It was in constant use at that time as a soup kitchen and food distribution centre for the miners families.

 Mr Thomas Wilde Powell, 1818-1897

-At the time of his death he was in the company of Heseltine, Powell & Co.
+At the time of his death Mr Powell was in the company of Heseltine, Powell & Co.
 Stockbrokers.

 The Powell Family.

-Mr Herbert A Powell, Doctor, son.
-Took over the directorship of the company in 1901, after the death of his brother.
-Mr Herbert A Powell opened the Tillery Institute Gymnasium Abertillery in 1902, he was presented with a Gold key by the Architect to open Gymnasium.
+Mr Herbert A. Powell, son, a doctor.
+Mr Herbert A. Powell took over the directorship of the company after the death of his brother Mr T. E. Powell 1901.
+Mr H. A. Powell opened the Tillery Institute Gymnasium, Abertillery in 1902, he was presented with a gold key by the architect with which to open the gymnasium.

-Mrs Mary Elizabeth Turner nee Powell, married Mr Hugh Thackeray Turner (Architect, China Painter) – Their daughter Ruth married George Leigh-Mallory (Mountain Climber).
+Mrs Mary Elizabeth Turner nee Powell, daughter.
+Mary Elizabeth was married to Mr Hugh Thackeray Turner (Architect, China Painter) – Their daughter Ruth Turner married Mr George Leigh-Mallory (Mountain Climber).